mxhold/mxhold.github.io/_posts/2019-01-04-tzinfo-data-warning.md

 On Unix-like systems, these are usually provided by the system itself so the tzinfo gem will just use those.
 Windows, however, does not provide these definitions so the tzinfo-data gem needs to be included to provide them instead.

+If you're using a Unix-like system, you can safely ignore these warnings but since they happen every time you run `bundle install`, they can get very annoying and it's useful to know how to turn them off.

 ## How to silence these warnings

 Fortunately, Bundler (versions >= 1.17.0) has an [option](https://bundler.io/v1.17/bundle_config.html) `disable_platform_warnings` for silencing these warnings.